 The opportunity to dine ashore has become a highlight of each French Country Waterways cruise.
 In Burgundy, Alsace, Champagne and the Upper Loire, the most celebrated restaurant near each cruise route has been selected as the setting for this elegant evening.

 The superb cuisine at each property is artfully prepared by some of France’s most acclaimed chefs.
 All have been awarded the coveted stars of the Guide Michelin.
 At each property, the chef will propose a special menu featuring the finest choices from his kitchen.

-Passengers on Adrienne and Esprit will enjoy refined Burgundian specialties at Lameloise in Chagny.
+Passengers on Adrienne will enjoy refined Burgundian specialties at Lameloise in Chagny.
 Esprit’s guests will savor modern interpretations of classic French recipes at the Hostellerie de Levernois.
-Guests of the Horizon II will sample the culinary artistry at Côté Jardin in Gien.
+Guests of the Horizon II will sample the culinary artistry at the Auberge des Templiers in Boismorand.
 Passengers on Nenuphar will be dinner guests at the renowned Les Crayères in Reims.
 Guests of the Princess will dine on the sublime cuisine at Villa René Lalique in Wingen-sur-Moder.